ChngYuanLongRandy/demo_deploy/README.md

 [Back to content page](#contents)

 You can run the application straight with either the bash script or from docker.
-Optionally, you may run tests or train the pipeline on data in the data folder or run lint tools on the code.
+Optionally, you may run tests or train the pipeline on data in the data folder or run lint tools on the code with Tox.
 A trained pipeline named pipeline.pkl should already be included in the src/model folder.

+### Tox

+I have 3 environments in tox (train_pipeline, pytest, lint) with each for specific function.
+You may run tox command like so in the root directory to run all 3 back to back

+> tox

+Or you can run a specific environment like so

+> tox -e pytest

 Default values are present on the application itself so that you can click on predict button at the end.
 If prediction is 0, message 'Please see a doctor!' will appear.
 Otherwise it will appear as 'Please keep up the healthy habits'.

 The instructions below assumes a Windows OS

 ### Running Main Application

 1. Bash Script:

 Run bash script (run.sh) by double clicking it.
 Streamlit application should appear in your browser.